chraibi/cv/index.md

 ## Other activities

-- Organization of the conference TGF'13 in Jülich
+Organization of the conference TGF’13 in Jülich.

-- Visiting researcher in Tokyo university
+Visiting scientists in Tokyo university

+Member of RiMEA (Guideline for Microscopic Evacuation Analysis)

+Senior developer of the software JuPedSim – a framework for simulation and analysis of pedestrian dynamics.

+Member of the scientific committee of PED (Conference on Pedestrian Dynamics) and TGF (Traffic and Granular Flow)

+Reviewer in Physical Review E, Collective Dynamics, PLOS, Transportation Research B and C, Physica A,